dongjunkun/DropDownMenu/README.md

         }
     }
 ```
-in you activity

-you can view <a href="https://github.com/dongjunkun/DropDownMenu/blob/master/app/src/main/java/com/yyy/djk/dropdownmenu/MainActivity.java">Simple</a>
+You can see <a href="https://github.com/dongjunkun/DropDownMenu/blob/master/app/src/main/java/com/yyy/djk/dropdownmenu/MainActivity.java">Example</a>

 ##About me
 A android developer, like android,like life, like creative,like open source,like doing something interesting